Applying AI and machine learning to understand gang language and detect threatening tweets related to gang violence.

 5 steps to build an effective network analysis of tweets

 1. Using python’s networkX, a graph using the mentions and authors of the tweets were created

-A detailed article on the Network analysis.
+Make sure to read this detailed article on the network analysis.

 The nodes represent mentions in the tweet/author of a tweet.
 Edge A →B means B was mentioned in the tweet posted by A.